-Participants met in Yangzhou, China, from 16 to18 December 2013, to deliberate on the challenges and opportunities for promoting sustainable cities and sustainable urbanization.
+Participants met in Yangzhou, China, from 16 to 18 December 2013, to deliberate on the challenges of, opportunities for and solutions to, sustainable cities and urbanization.

 The critical role of cites and urban areas as drivers of growth and prosperity is indisputable; no country can develop without industrialization and urbanization.
-At the same time, many countries, in particular developing countries, face significant challenges in planning and managing sustainable cities and urbanization processes.
+At the same time, many countries, in particular developing countries, face significant challenges in planning and maintaining sustainable cities and urbanization processes.
 If unmet, they will leave development opportunities lost for many generations to come.

-The ongoing work on Sustainable Development Goals and post-2015 processes is critical in defining the priorities for the global development agenda, including sustainable cities and urbanization.
+The importance of the Sustainable Development Goals and post-2015 processes is critical in defining the priorities for the global development agenda, including sustainable cities and urbanization.